I/O and Run Specifications

 • developer boolean (optional): Whether the executable will have permission to act with the same developer permissions as the user launching it.

-• projectCreation boolean (optional): Whether the executable will be able to create projects on behalf of the user; jobs will have ADMINISTER access to projects they create, regardless of what the value of allProjects is set to.
-Note that within the same job tree, jobs will receive access to projects created by any ancestor jobs, but they will not be able to access jobs created by their own descendant jobs.
+• projectCreation boolean (optional): Whether the executable will be able to create projects on behalf of the user.
+Jobs will have ADMINISTER access to projects they create, regardless of what the value of allProjects is set to.
+Within the same job tree, jobs will receive access to projects created by any ancestor jobs, but they will not be able to access jobs created by their own descendant jobs.

 Last updated